What is a continuously variable transmission?

 The CVT's biggest problem has been user acceptance.
 Because the CVT allows the engine to rev at any speed, the noises coming from under the hood sound odd to ears accustomed to conventional manual and automatic transmissions.
 The gradual changes in engine note sound like a sliding transmission or a slipping clutch -- signs of trouble with a conventional transmission, but perfectly normal for a CVT.
 Flooring an automatic car brings a lurch and a sudden burst of power, whereas CVTs provide a smooth, rapid increase to maximum power.
 To some drivers this makes the car feel slower, when in fact a CVT will generally out-accelerate an automatic.

 Because early automotive CVTs were limited as to how much horsepower they could handle, there has been some concern about the long-term reliability of the CVT.
 Advanced technology has made the CVT much more robust.
-Nissan has more than a million CVTs in service around the world and uses them in powerful cars such as the 290 horsepower Maxima, and says their long-term reliability is comparable to conventional transmissions.
+Nissan has more than a million CVTs in service around the world and says their long-term reliability is comparable to conventional transmissions.

 History of the CVT